 - People at risk for passing a genetic disease to their children

-Concerns about preimplantation genetic testing
+Concerns about this type of testing

-Preimplantation genetic diagnosis is a safe procedure, but no test can guarantee a 100% successful pregnancy or a healthy baby.
+This technique is a safe procedure, but no test can guarantee a 100% successful pregnancy or a healthy baby.
 Also, the embryo biopsy may cause minimal damage to the embryo.
 This is rare, but it can occur.

 For many, the potential benefits far outweigh these risks because they are concerned about bringing a child into this world who could suffer from a lifelong medical condition.
 Many hopeful parents appreciate the chance to break the vicious cycle of passing down inherited diseases to their children.
 No matter what your beliefs or circumstances are, the decision is always yours.
 Our Southern California fertility center will support you every step of the way.